UC Master Gardeners of Sacramento County

 Insect Problem Resources

-• The new Plant Problem Diagnostic Tool is the UC Integrated Pest Management's newest offering to help you figure out what's eating that plant.
+• Plant Problem Diagnostic Tool - UC Integrated Pest Management's newest offering to help you figure out what's eating that plant.
 It also includes diseases and other plant ailments.

 • Pest Notes from the UC IPM Program include more than 100 insects and other invertebrate pests (including insects, mites, mollusks, and nematodes).
 Each Pest Note describes how to identify the pest, its life cycle, the damage it causes, and management guidelines.

-• Visit the UC IPM Video Library to see methods for managing the most common garden pests.
+• Video Library from UC IPM.
+Find methods for managing the most common garden pests.

 • If you don't know what the pest is, search UC IPM Online by plant type: